1 Care of the mother

 - She receives advice about a healthy lifestyle during pregnancy

-- She is screened for important problems that can be treated better if they are detected early
+- She is screened for important health problems that can be treated better if they are detected early

 - The baby’s growth is monitored